WSU-cshimizu/ceg4110-group-project-chimera/minutes/MeetingMinutes10.md

 - Check in with what the team has done.

 ##  Notes/Comments
+11/05/24: (Out-of-class)
+- Jake explains what each of the values for the creating ghost command means
+- Highlight input that megan will recieve and the expected output

+11/07/24:

 ## SUS Score
 1. I think that I would like to use this system frequently.